joakimwallmark/frailty-irt-scores/README.md

 # Frailty Score (Riksstroke PROMs) — Scoring Guide

-Compute **frailty scores** for new respondents using the bifactor IRT model from the article (to be published later). **R is not required**: Clone/Download this repository and use the offline HTML tool.
+Compute **frailty scores** for new respondents using the bifactor IRT model from the article (to be published later). **R is not required**: Clone/Download this repository and use the offline HTML tool (the data is never uploaded anywhere online).

 ## What’s in this repo